adrelanos/aeternity-wiki/Merkle-Trees.md

 will do instead is go through a very simplified example of how data can be verified with a cryptographic hash function.

-    In this example, lets say Bob wants to send Alice a block of data and wants Alice to be able to verify that the data she received has not been corrupted or tampered with in transit.
-What Bob will do is use a cryptograpic hash function like sha-2 to create a hash of the block of data before he sends it to Alice.
+    In this example, lets say Bob wants to send Alice a block of data and he also wants Alice to be able to verify that the data she received has not been corrupted corruptedor tampered with in transit.

+    What Bob will do is use a cryptographic hash function like sha-2 to create a hash of the block of data before he sends it to Alice.
 In the example below, Bob uses sha-256 to hash the block of data which in this case is a short sentence:

 ### æternity is the blockchain to rule them all!